iliaslamrpou/encrypt-decrypt/README.md

-# RSA & AES encrypt/decrypt (OpenSSL)
+# RSA & AES encrypt/decrypt example code (OpenSSL)

-This repository contains c++ code for LINUX environment about the encryption and decryption using the OpenSSL libs <br/>
+This repository contains c++ code for LINUX environment about encryption and decryption using the OpenSSL libs <br/>
-For all of the tools the C++ code is included on this repository<br/>
+For all of the tools the C++ code is included in this repository<br/>

 **teliasED_sender.c** : The c++ code for the sender<br/>
 **teliasED_receiver.c** : The c++ code for the receiver<br/>
-**teliasED.c** : A c++ code that contains both codes and simulate the sendr and the receiver on the same code<br/>
+**teliasED.c** : A c++ code that contains both codes and simulates the sender and the receiver on the same code<br/>

 ## Instructions: